xiewu/teleport/rfd/0127-encrypted-session-recordings.md

   replace their `wrapped_private_key` value.

 These are two separate operations and should be handled separately in order to avoid any period of time where valid keys are unavailable.
+For simplicity, auth servers without immediate access to an active key will return an error to the client letting them know the rotation should be tried again.

 #### `tctl` Changes